Sovereign Gold Bond vs Physical Gold: What Should You Invest In?

 Ease of purchasing

 You can visit the jewellery store in your area, determine the purity and price, state the weight, and purchase gold directly.
-The process is akin to buying chocolates from a grocery store, with the exception that you may be required to submit an ID proof if you are purchasing physical gold in large quantities.
+You must submit ID proof if you purchase physical gold in large quantities.
 Moreover, you can pay through various payment options such as cash, cheque, debit or credit card or UPI to purchase physical gold.

 Liquidity